Hustini/Snake/README.md

 ## Reference Video

 I referred to a tutorial video by [CodeWithMosh](https://www.youtube.com/watch?v=Y62MJny9LHg&t=329s) for understanding the basics of Java GUI programming and handling the snake's body and head.
 The video provided a foundation for setting up the game window and managing the snake's visual representation on the screen.
-However, all game logic, such as movement, collision detection, and score handling, was implemented independently.
+However, all game logic, such as movement, collision detection, was implemented independently.